rcastillo9x/multilanguage-doc/content/en/docs/Languages/_index.md

 ---
-title: "Core Tasks"
+title: "Languages"
-linkTitle: "Core Tasks"
+linkTitle: "Languages"
-weight: 6
+weight: 5
 date: 2017-01-05
 description: >
   What can your user do with your project?